-We did not repurchase any shares in 2013, however we repurchased 762 shares for \$7,813 in 2012, and 461 shares for \$3,823 in 2011.
+We repurchased 762 shares for \$7,813 in 2012 but did not repurchase any shares in 2013 or 2014.
 Our 2012 repurchases included the purchase of 600 shares from two principal stockholders at an average price of \$10.58 per share.
 This share purchase agreement was approved by our Board of Directors and was considered a separate transaction from our 2001 Board authorized program.
-As of December 31, 2013, we have repurchased an aggregate of 1,682 shares for \$12,233 under our repurchase program.
-The maximum approximate dollar value of shares that may yet be purchased under our 2001 share repurchase program is \$2,767.
-We have issued nonvested shares from treasury stock and have reflected, upon the vesting of such shares, the net remaining balance of treasury stock on the consolidated balance sheet.
-In addition, we withheld 19 shares, having an aggregate fair value of \$284, upon the vesting of nonvested stock to satisfy related employee tax obligations during the year ended December 31, 2013.
+As of December 31, 2014, we have repurchased an aggregate of 1,682 shares for \$12,233 under our repurchase program, and the maximum approximate dollar value of shares that may yet be purchased under this program is \$2,767.
+In 2013 and 2012, we issued nonvested shares from treasury stock and reflected, upon the vesting of such shares, the net remaining balance of treasury stock on the consolidated balance sheet.
+In addition, we withheld shares upon the vesting of nonvested stock to satisfy related employee tax obligations.
 Such transactions were recognized as a repurchase of common stock and returned to treasury but did not apply against authorized repurchase limits under our Board of Directors' authorization.

-On February 11, 2014, our Board approved a new share repurchase program authorizing up to \$15,000 in share repurchases.
+On February 11, 2014, our Board of Directors approved a new share repurchase program authorizing up to \$15,000 in share repurchases.
 There is no fixed termination date for this new repurchase program.
 Purchases may be made in open-market transactions, block transactions on or off an exchange, or in privately negotiated transactions.
 We intend to complete the 2001 repurchase program before repurchasing shares under the new program.
 The timing and amount of any share repurchases will be based on market conditions and other factors.